eloguillem/PyTorch/README.md

 # PyTorch

+## Introduction

+This is a first introduction to getting to grips with pyTorch, it was presented at "les midis de la bidouille" at Inria Bordeaux.
+It is inspired by many tutorials including that of IBM for Harvard.

+This tutorial is divided into two parts:

+   1. The creation of 1D and 2D tensors (multidimensional matrices containing elements of the same data type in PyTorch), access their content / index them, operations between tensors (addition...).

+   2. Calculate the derivative of a tensor.

+## Informations to run the code
 To Run the notebooks you have to install torch and other libraries.
 A way to do that is to create a conda environment to download the needed libraries and then run the notebook.